 Not all vapor barriers are created equal – different materials make sense in different situations and for different projects.
 When it comes to vapor bond tape, there’s a few things to pay attention to make sure that it delivers on what you need for the best protection possible.

-Tear-ability.
-Likewise, you want tape that’s easy to tear for application but that won’t tear by accident and ruin the moisture-resistant capabilities.
+- Split-ability.
+Likewise, you want tape that’s easy to cut or split for application but that won’t tear by accident and ruin the moisture-resistant capabilities.

 Vapor barrier tape tips and tricks